Can you see yourself here?

 Working with events manager in coordination of facility rental program and special events.

-Working with Deputy Director/Director of Advancement on special projects and strategic initiatives, other duties as assigned.
+Working with Director of Advancement on special projects and strategic initiatives, other duties as assigned.

-The Deputy Director/Director of Advancement will supervise the intern position.
+The Director of Advancement will supervise the intern position.
 Working closely under her direction, the student will identify priorities and scope of responsibilities and work cooperatively with all staff and volunteers to accomplish tasks.
 Additionally, student may interact with the general public on occasion.
-Interested candidates please send letter of interest and resume to Catena Bergevin, Deputy Director/Director of Advancement at email@example.com.
+Interested candidates, please send letter of interest and resume to Patrick Bochy, Executive Adminstrator & Manager of Special Projects, at email@example.com.

 Marketing & Communications Intern (Part-Time, Unpaid)